extra2000/zabbix-box/README.md

 $ cp -v salt/roots/pillar/nginx.sls.example salt/roots/pillar/nginx.sls
 ```

-Copy vagrant file from `vagrant/examples/server/` and then create the vagrant box (you can change to `--provider=libvirt` if you want to use Libvirt provider):
+Copy vagrant file from `vagrant/examples/` and then create the vagrant box (you can change to `--provider=libvirt` if you want to use Libvirt provider):
 ```
-$ cp -v vagrant/examples/server/Vagrantfile.zabbix-box.fedora-33.x86_64.example vagrant/Vagrantfile.zabbix-box
+$ cp -v vagrant/examples/Vagrantfile.zabbix-box.fedora-33.x86_64.example vagrant/Vagrantfile.zabbix-box
-$ vagrant up --provider=virtualbox zabbix-box
+$ vagrant up --provider=virtualbox
 ```

 Provision the vagrant box: